revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Every Subject is an Observable.
-Given a Subject, you can subscribe to it, providing an Observer, which will start receiving values normally.
-From the perspective of the Observer, it cannot tell whether the Observable execution is coming from a plain unicast Observable or a Subject.
+Every Subject is an Observable.Given a Subject, you can subscribe to it, providing an Observer, which will start receiving values normally.From the perspective of the Observer, it cannot tell whether the Observable execution is coming from a plain unicast Observable or a Subject.

 </blockquote>